-Before the days of the internet, once could take an art or drawing class through their local school district’s continuing education program.
-And really you still can!
+Before the days of the internet, one could take an art or drawing class through their local school district’s continuing education program.
+And you still can.

 But given what we’ve all been through this spring and summer of 2020, we have become best friends with the internet, and quite adept at surfing it!

 As you probably have guessed, there are tons and tons of instructional information on the internet for how to improve your art skills and much of it is totally free.
-You literally self-teach with all that’s out there.
+You can literally self-teach with all that’s out there.

-Art Blogs – If you like to learn by reading, art blogs like this one have many articles regarding techniques and materials reviews – also important.
-Social media like Pinterest and Facebook can link you up to many blog articles, or simply search.
+If you like to learn by reading, art blogs like this one have many articles regarding techniques and materials reviews—all very helpful.
+Social media like Pinterest and Facebook can link you up to many blog articles, or you can simply do a search.

 Some will charge a nominal annual fee to join their site, but then you have free access to all the

 videos and information.
 The Virtual Instructor is one.
 (I happen to belong to it and enjoy watching his tutorials.)
-He’s a great instructor.
+He’s a great instructor and artist!

 Art Tutor is another great site with loads and loads of classes and videos that charge per class.
 Some tutorials are free as well.

-Another is Artists Network that have many free and paid art education.
+Another is Artists Network that has many free and paid art education.
 And there are many others.
 You only need to search to find them.

 Private Lessons/Classes on or Offline

-If self-study is not your thing, and you’re willing and able to invest financially, there are a number of resources for private lessons/classes as well as actually degreed collegiate level programs online.
+If self-study is not your thing, and you’re willing and able to invest financially, there are a number of resources for private lessons/classes as well as degreed collegiate-level programs online.